 By saving time I managed to study and work a couple of jobs at the same time.
 They were still time-consuming, which taught me discipline and following deadlines closely.

 When I started freelancing, I made some strategic mistakes due to my inability to negotiate and handle scope creep.
 After losing a lot of sleep and money, I sat down and wrote a checklist of questions I should sort out with prospects and points that had to be written clearly in my proposals.

 While transitioning to a company and hiring some team members, everything got much more complicated.
 I was responsible for paying salaries and taking care – indirectly – of my team member’s families dependent on my paycheck.

 I even had to start a part-time job in order to ensure that I could afford to pay my salary.
-It took some time until we generated enough recurring revenue that filled the buffer bucket and covered the salaries for a few months ahead.
+It took some time until we generated enough recurring revenue that fills the buffer bucket and covers the salaries for a few months ahead.